saqlain-khan98/Charm-Hadrons-Pie-Plots/README.md

 # Charm-Hadrons-Pie-Plots

 This Python script visualizes the quark composition and lifetimes of charm hadrons using pie charts.
-The area of the pie chart is proportional to the lifetime of the hadron.
+The pie charts are created using the quark percentages as data, and the labels are set to "c," "u," and "d" representing the charm, up, and down quarks, respectively.
+The colors of the pie charts are not to be confused with the colors of the quark themselves.
+The area of the pie chart is proportional to the lifetime of the hadron and is normalized to the largest lifetime for comparision.

 ![Pie Charts](./charm_hadrons.png)

-## Requirements
+## Installation and Requirements
+Make sure to have the following basic requirements installed on your PC:
 - Python 3
 - Matplotlib (install with `pip install matplotlib`)

-## Usage
+Running the code:

 1. Clone the repository and execute the following code: